 |Test Date||Registration Deadline||Late Registration Deadline||Waitlist Deadline||Deadline for Changes|

 The May SAT is available to international students.
 Information about the international test and fees can be found on the SAT international page.

 To register for the May SAT, you must pay the SAT registration fee of $55.
 You may be eligible for a fee waiver.
 The registration deadline is April 8, 2022.

 If you miss both the regular and late deadlines, you may still be able to take the SAT by signing up for the SAT waitlist.
 Keep in mind that this won't guarantee you a spot on test day.
 The waitlist registration for the May SAT is May 2, five days before the test.
 The waitlist fee is $53.
 After this date, you will no longer be able to register for the May SAT or get on the waitlist.

 When Will May SAT Scores Be Available?

 If you don't receive your scores by that date, don't panic!
 The College Board may be caught up in processing delays or other admin issues.
 You can always contact the College Board at 1 (866) 756-7346 for more information.

-Scores from your four free scores reports will be sent to the colleges within a week of you receiving your score.
+Scores from your four free scores reports will be sent to the colleges within a ten days of you receiving your score.
 Remember, that not all colleges operate in the same way and on the same scheduled, and the colleges may not receive or process your scores right away.
 Some can take up to a week or more, so make sure your take the SAT far enough in advance of the application deadline for the schools to receive and process your scores.

 We recommend taking the SAT at least five weeks before the application deadline, and at least seven weeks before the deadline if you're going to need additional score reports.
 You shouldn't have any issue getting your May SAT scores to your schools on time, but in theory, this is the latest test you'd take if you had a June deadline.